 Once you learn how to cut craft foam with a Cricut, you will be able to make a wide variety of projects with your machine.
 You might think craft foam is only for kids’ crafts but you can use it for so much more.
-It is an amazing everything that this material can do.
+It is amazing everything that this material can do.
 So, read on to find my tips and tricks for cutting foam with your Cricut machine.
 Which blade is best?
 What mat should you use?
 Which project should you start with?
 We have all of those answers and so much more.

 Which blade is best for cutting Cricut craft foam?

 There are two options when cutting craft foam with a Cricut.
 Your machine will default to the deep point blade.
 This blade works on the Cricut Explore series as well as the Cricut Maker.
 So, if cutting foam with your Explore, you will need to use the deep point blade.
 If you have a Cricut Maker, however, you can click “edit tools” and change the blade to the knife blade.
 I get MUCH better results from the knife blade when cutting craft foam.
 The cuts are so much cleaner.
-So, for my Cricut craft foam projects, I always use the knife blade and my Cricut Maker.
+So, for my Cricut craft foam projects, I always use the knife blade with my Cricut Maker.
 You can read more about cutting various thicknesses of craft foam with the Cricut Maker knife blade here.

 Which mat should you use when cutting craft foam with a Cricut?